HosseinYousefi/Shabnami/readme.md

 # Shabnami

-A dictionary plugin for Cerebero.
+A dictionary plugin for Cerebro.